Somatic Therapy in California

 Portrait oLy Franshaua Pipkins, Psy.D., offering a calm, grounded presence, reflecting her mind–body and somatic therapy approach.

-Rather than pushing for change, we build awareness, safety, and capacity—so healing becomes something your system can integrate, not something you have to force.
+Through mindfulness and somatic therapy, we build awareness, safety, and capacity — so healing becomes something your system can integrate, not something you have to force.

 Mindfulness helps you slow down enough to notice what your body is communicating.